 The simplest and most common apparatus used are Differential Scanning Calorimetry (DSC) and Differential Thermal Analysis (DTA).
 These apparatus use a sample size of a few milligrams and are used to for purposes such as identifying at what temperature materials involved in a reaction decompose and the possible effects of contaminants on thermal stability.

 To define the worst case foreseeable upset conditions consideration of failure of equipment, instrumentation, utility supplies, etc is required to identify the scenarios that could result in uncontrolled process temperature rise and subsequent over pressurisation of process equipment.

 Adiabatic calorimeters are used to mimic plant conditions and give accurate data on rates of heat production and gas evolution under runaway conditions.
 Commonly used apparatus are the Dewar Calorimeter, the Vent Sizing Package, the Phi-Tec Calorimeter and the Reactive Systems Screening Tool.
 The data from these tests is used to determine the Time to Maximum Rate and whether the pressure developed is sufficient to cause failure of the vessel or relevant process equipment.
 The data can be used to calculate a vent size where appropriate.
 The Time to Maximum Rate is the time taken from onset of the runaway to its maximum rate of heat generation.

 - Basis for safe operation

-shown that the following types of reaction have been involved in incidents:
+Chemical reactions are widely used in the process industries and are the process operation commonly associated with thermal runaway.
+Surveys have shown that the following types of reaction have been involved in incidents: